hyPiRion/pirlib/README.md

 * A `CHANGES.md` file, which is a changelog-file and can be used as a TODO-file for specific versions.
 * A `README.md` file, which mainly contain a TODO list of things you should fill in within the README before deploying the first version.
-It also contain License information along with both a hyperlink and a reference to the `LICENSE` file.
+It also contains License information along with both a hyperlink and a reference to the `LICENSE` file.
 * A `.gitignore` file, including common backup files like emacs backup files and